mpi-astronomy/FAQ/faq/chapters/python/virtualenv.md

 micromamba activate <projectname>
 micromamba install python=3.11 numpy cuda
 ```
-Just like that we've installed Python, Python packages, and even non-Python packages, all in one line!
+Just like that, we've installed Python, Python packages, and even non-Python packages in one line!
 These can all be written out to a share-able file with `micromamba env export --no-build`

-You can also use pip to install packages to the environment if they are not available in conda-forge, though it's usually recommended you do this after installing packages with conda.
+You can also use pip to install packages to the environment if they are not available in conda-forge.
+However, it's usually recommended you do this after installing packages with mamba.
 ```bash
 # example of packages to install
 pip install matplotlib numpy